eons-dev/eons.lib/README.md

 ## Usage

 This library is intended for consumption by other libraries and executables.
-To create your own executable, override `Executor` to add functionality to your program, then create children of `Datum` and `UserFunctor` for adding your own data structures and operations.
+To create your own executable, override `Executor` to add functionality to your program, then create children of `Datum` and `Functor` for adding your own data structures and operations.

 For example implementations, check out:
  * [apie](https://github.com/eons-dev/bin_apie)